 Your Defense to Credit Card Fraud Charges in Miami

 More and more people pay with plastic these days than they do with cash, and as credit card usage increases, so does credit card fraud.
 According to a report from Barclay’s, most credit card fraud occurs in the United States, accounting for 47 percent of the world’s card fraud.
 In 2014, approximately 31.8 million US cardholders had their cards breached, nearly triple the amount of 2013.
 As a result of the increasing number of card breaches, credit card companies and merchants are on high alert for credit card theft—especially as credit card fraud is also committed in conjunction with identity theft.
 If you have recently been arrested and charged with credit card fraud in Miami, you face a federal criminal violation and severe consequences.
-To learn more about your defense to the charges brought against you, contact the Miami white collar crime attorneys at The Baez Law Firm right away.
+To learn more about your defense to the charges brought against you, contact the Miami white collar crime lawyers at The Baez Law Firm right away.

 Credit Card Fraud is a Federal Criminal Violation